 In the summer of 1977 Steve and his wife Maxine went to their first bluegrass festival, the Rocky Mountain Bluegrass Festival at the Adams County Fairgrounds in Henderson, Colorado.
 It was at that festival that Steve came upon a card table vendor setup with two little mandolins that sounded just great.
 Steve thought these mandolins would be a great addition to the Pickin’ Parlor and he immediately bought both of them, taking them back to Montana.
 Over the course of the next year Steve had sold and reordered about 10 of these mandolins and then the maker, Chuck Morrison, informed Steve that he would not be making any more mandolins.
 It was just not profitable for him to continue.
 Chuck was a guitar maker and did repair work for a local Boulder music store.
 Steve, frustrated with the thought of losing this great mandolin for his store, quizzed Chuck about how hard it would be to build these mandolins (and being extremely entrepreneurial Steve had considered that; since he had sold 10 of these mandolins in the course of a year, in the little town of Bozeman, then surely every store in the country could sell them).
 Chuck seemed to think it would be possible to learn so Steve convinced his friend Dennis Balian to partner with him to setup and build these little mandolins.
 For $200 Chuck sold Steve and Dennis a single page plan/drawing of the mandolin and a list of the tools they would need.
 They bought a bandsaw, drillpress, belt/disc sander, and a spray gun, but despite best efforts, it seemed they could not get past the dovetail joint.
 Steve was always busy with lessons and Dennis was busy playing music and skiing.
 Mandolins were just not happening.

-In December 1979, the Carlson’s were visiting Steve’s folks in Boulder for Christmas, and they met up with Chuck for lunch at the Boulderado Hotel.
+In December 1978, the Carlson’s were visiting Steve’s folks in Boulder for Christmas, and they met up with Chuck for lunch at the Boulderado Hotel.
 At that time Chuck’s desire was to leave Boulder and move to Vermont where he wanted to live and build classical guitars.
 Steve still wanted to build mandolins so he convinced Chuck to move his family to Montana and build mandolins first, for at least a year.
 Vermont wasn’t going anywhere, so why not build some mandolins on the way?
-Steve bought out Dennis from their partnership and Chuck and Steve became partners in the new ‘Flatiron’ mandolin company.
+Steve bought out Dennis from their partnership and Chuck and Steve became partners in the new ‘Flatiron’ mandolin company, with the 1st models shipping to stores in the spring of 1979.
 Early sales continually outpaced production which became a source of contention between Chuck and Steve, and while remaining friends, the partnership never really worked all that well.
 After a year was up, Steve bought out Chuck, who then moved on to Vermont.

 Steve is probably first and foremost a puzzle solver.
 He likes asking questions, and excels at finding the answer.
 He is a romantic who likes to think through the possibilities of ‘why not?’
 He simply loves making great stuff.
 With the purchase of ZETA he’s now put himself back in the instrument making mode, something he loves to do and excels at.
 With his first 44 new Zeta’s nearing completion he can’t wait to jump into the next batch; buckeye burl, redwood burl and macassar ebony.
 The 1st new Zeta Upright Bass and Cello are going together now and Steve is looking forward to building a custom matching set of instruments.